MicroShed/mp-rest-client-generator-vscode-ext/README.md

 ## Contributing

-Contributions to the MicroProfile Rest Client Generator extension are welcome!
+Contributions to the MicroProfile REST Client Generator extension are welcome!

 Our [CONTRIBUTING](CONTRIBUTING.md) document contains details for submitting pull requests.